rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/nullsafety.rst

 Optional Chaining
 -----------------

-Optional chaining operator '``?.``' allows writing code where the evaluation stops at an expression that partially evaluates to ``null`` or ``undefined``:
+The optional chaining operator '``?.``' allows writing code where the evaluation stops at an expression that partially evaluates to ``null`` or ``undefined``:

 .. code-block:: typescript